-My love for bison has blossomed because it features most of the best qualities of beef, without that lead weight developing in my stomach afterwards.
-Bison is hearty and rich, and pairs well with big red wines (try something from the Rhone), yet it is much leaner, which means that, after I eat bison, I actually feel good!
+My love for bison has blossomed because it features most of the best beef qualities, without that lead weight developing in my stomach afterward.
+Bison is hearty and rich and pairs well with big red wines (try something from the Rhone), yet it is much leaner, which means that, after I eat bison, I actually feel good!

-The hardcore beef lovers among you, of course, will sneer, and say that leanness = blandness.
+The hardcore beef lovers among you, of course, will sneer and say that leanness = blandness.
 Bison, however, has enough gamy flavor that it mostly makes up for the missing fat.
 If you love yourself a big, fatty porterhouse, of course, bison may let you down.
-Compared to a filet, a burger, or even a New York strip, however, bison stands tall.
+However, bison stands tall compared to a filet, a burger, or a New York strip.

-In addition, bison is a truly local meat; these tasty hulks (which are often confused with, but not actually buffalo) are the only bovines native to North America.
-When cows were imported to this continent in the 1600s, there were an estimated 40-60 million bison roaming the plains.
-During the Gold Rushes of the 1800s, however, bison were killed off in huge numbers, almost going extinct.
+In addition, bison is truly local meat; these tasty hulks (which are often confused with, but not actually buffalo) are the only bovines native to North America.
+When cows were imported to this continent in the 1600s, an estimated 40-60 million bison roamed the plains.
+However, during the Gold Rushes of the 1800s, bison were killed off in huge numbers, almost going extinct.
 Today, small farmers, such as Backyard Bison in Coopersburg, PA – about an hour north of Philly – are bringing bison back.
 (There are approximately 500K in North America today.)